 Anton Shirikov

-My analysis and commentary have appeared in The Washington Post, on PBS NewsHour, in The Financial Times, HuffingtonPost, USA Today, Politifact, Euronews, ABC Radio National (Australia), Press Gazette (UK), CBC, The Daily Dot, and on Wisconsin Public Radio.
+My analysis and commentary have also appeared in The Washington Post, on PBS NewsHour, in The Financial Times, Newsweek, HuffingtonPost, USA Today, Politifact, Euronews, and other major media outlets.

 Before graduate school, I worked as a journalist and an editor in Russian independent media, covering politics and technology.